sunbinuestc/VIF-metrics-analysis/README_eng_ver.md

 Bin Sun, Yunxiang Gao, Wuwei Zhuge, Zixuan Wang.
 Analysis of quality objective assessment metrics for visible and infrared image fusion[J].
 Journal of Image and Graphics, 2023,28(1):144-155.
 DOI： 10.11834/jig.210719.

 Chinese Journal of Image and Graphics Official Link: <a href="https://www.cjig.cn/zh/article/doi/10.11834/jig.210719/">Analysis of quality objective assessment metrics for visible and infrared image fusion(cjig.cn)</a>

+In this project, we have utilized several open-source objective metric calculation codes available online.
+We would like to express our gratitude to the developers who made these codes publicly available！